gro5-AberUni/RegionGrow/paper/paper.md

 # Funding

-This Software Development was funded by Innovative Vector Control Consortium (IVCC) (Grant Ref: CA/ROC05313853EW) and the Aberystwyth University Doctoral training programme.
+This Software Development "…was funded by the Bill and Melinda Gates Foundation Innovation Fund INV-010583 through a grant managed by the Innovative Vector Control Consortium (IVCC)" and the Aberystwyth
+University Doctoral training programme.

 # References